pttlink/ASL-AsteriskNG/README.md

 This container will automatically be destroyed upon exit

-You will also need to run the rd.updatenodelist script before you can connect to other nodes.
+You will also need to run the rc.updatenodelist script before you can connect to other nodes.
 Assuming you have rc.updatenodelist sitting in /etc/asterisk, you would run this:
 <pre>
 # docker exec -it ASL sh